LennardZuendorf/LennardZuendorf/README.md

 # Hi 👋, I'm Lennard
-### Full-time Student and Product Manager Backend at Check24.
+### Full-time Student and Technical Product Manager Backend at Check24.
 I build on projects from time to time for uni, myself, or some business ideas.

 ## 💫 about me: